krummelur/navirad/README.md

 This project is being developed as a part of the course DH2642 – “Interactive Programming and the dynamic web” which is run as part of the activities of the Royal Institute of Technology in Stockholm, Sweden.

-This deployment serves as a submission for the mid-project review which is needed for the course examination and the project should be considered as a work in progress.
+This deployment serves as a submission for the final submission.

 The project developers are: